jrockett6/bevy_godot4/README.md

 app.add_system(set_positions.as_physics_system())
 ```

-## Preload godot scenes and bevy loading states, and spawn scenes as `ErasedGd` components
+## Preload godot PackedScene resources in bevy loading states, and spawn scenes as `ErasedGd` components

 Godot scenes (`.tscn` files)  can be "preloaded" (loaded in a dedicated Bevy loading `State`) in an `AssetCollection` with the use of `bevy_asset_loader`.